 Afterwards, select the AP and click on ‘Assign to Network’ to pair the ECW120 to your preferred network.
 This way, the wireless access point will now appear on the Manage > Dashboard section under the APs icon and other areas will also become populated, such as the hexagonal representation of the network which is now fully blue (I connected an access point, a switch and the SkyKey), the Clients section is now showing the total number of devices that are connected to the SSID, the Throughput displays some live info about the data transfer, the Top Access Points, the Top Clients, the Top SSIDs, the Top Applications and the Top Device OS are also now displaying some data that they receive from the newly connected access point.

-If you click on the APs section, you will be taken to a list of all connected access points and each will display some tags (such as the Channel, the WAN and LAN IP, the firmware version and more), but, to configure the settings of the ECW120, you will need to move the mouse on top of the name of the device and, from under the Mesh Mode tag, click on Details (just like when I tested the ECS1008P, I found this approach far from intuitive).
+If you click on the APs section, you will be taken to a list of all connected access points and each will display some tags (such as the Channel, the WAN and LAN IP, the firmware version and more), but, to configure the settings of the ECW120, you will need to move the mouse on top of the the device and, from under the Mesh Mode tag, click on Details.
 Here, you will get some info about the access point (as well as some LED control and a photo of the device), while on the right, there are four RealTime Meters (the CPU, the Memory as well as the Throughput on both bands) and, underneath the stats, there are three main sections: the Summary, the Logs and the Clients.

 Under Summary, you get to see the SSID Information, the live Throughput graph, change the Radio settings (such as enabling/disabling any of the two available radios) or the IP settings; under Logs, you can see detailed log info and, under Clients, you can see the devices that are currently connected to the access point (and you can change the displayed tags).